Split and Merge: Aligning Position Biases in LLM-based Evaluators: Experiments

 In accordance with line 9 in~\A~\ref{alg:oracle}, the total number of computation operations $Cal$ is calculated as: $Cal = C_{p_1}^{k-1} * C_{p_2}^{k-1} $, where $p_1$ and $p_2$ are the potential split positions in the two answers. $C_{p_1}^{k-1}$ and $C_{p_2}^{k-1}$ are the combination counts for the first and second answers, respectively.
 Using average position numbers of 10, 20, 30, and 40, we derive the total calculations as depicted in~\F~\ref{fig:efficiency}(b).
 Intuitively, raising the value of $k$ can improve the algorithm's performance by exploring more split position combinations.
 However, this also results in an exponential surge in the total computation operations, compromising efficiency.
 As such, we conducted controlled experiments to identify the optimal value of $k$, and in our case, we found that setting $k=3$ strikes a balance between efficiency and precision.
 Full details about this controlled experiment can be found in~\AP~\ref{app:lm-metric}.

-\parh{Real-World Performance and Cost Analysis.}~Next, we measure the level of agreement between the \tool-enhanced LLM evaluators and GPT-4 (considered as the ``gold standard.'').
+\parh{Real-World Performance and Cost Analysis.}~Next, we measure the level of agreement between the \tool-enhanced LLM evaluators and GPT-4 (considered as the ``reference standard.'').
 Note that to offer a fair evaluation, we exclusively consider GPT-4 evaluation outputs that are originally consistent.
 In the context of a question with two possible answers, it is deemed as an agreement only when both GPT-4 and \tool-enhanced assessments are consistent and identical.
 As evidenced in~\T~\ref{tab:agreement-cost}, agreement rates are enhanced by an average of 16.32\% after alignment.
 Claude2 has the highest gain at 31.65\%, while GPT-3.5 achieves the highest agreement rate with GPT-4 at 88.59\%.

-Additionally, we take consideration of the resource usage in terms of temporal, monetary, and environmental factors.
+Additionally, we consider the resource usage in terms of temporal, monetary, and environmental factors.
 As shown in~\T~\ref{tab:agreement-cost}, Chatglm2 exhibits the lowest inferencing time.
-However, the cost of GPT-3.5 is lower than that of Chatglm2, while its carbon emission is higher\footnote{The carbon emission of GPT-3.5 is estimated following~\cite{chien2023reducing}.}, which is mainly due to the fact that the cloud API models usually run on GPU clusters with more powerful GPUs.
-We estimate the cost using the official pricing for cloud APIs and the Azure ND A100 v4 instances for local models.
+However, the cost of GPT-3.5 is lower than that of Chatglm2, while its carbon emission is higher, which is mainly because the cloud API models usually run on GPU clusters with more powerful GPUs.
 It is worth mentioning that GPT-3.5 incurs less than \textbf{10\%} of the average cost of GPT-4, while maintaining an approximate agreement level of 88\% with GPT-4.
 In brief, the usage of \tool\ results in a substantial level of concurrence with GPT-4 while maintaining a minimal computational burden, hence showcasing a proficient and eco-friendly alignment.
-The significant enhancements in performance and resource utilization underscore the usefulness of this approach in boosting various LLMs for this crucial evaluation work.
+The significant enhancements in performance and resource utilization underscore the usefulness of this approach in boosting various LLMs for crucial evaluation work.